INFORMATION, TIPS AND NEWS ABOUT WEBSITE security

 Throwing a bunch of malicious payloads and hoping that one of them will work.
-Most firewalls are preventing this by limiting the number of request per time unit.
+Most WAFs are preventing this by limiting the number of request per time unit.
 For this method, you can use different active scanning tools or develop your own.
 Some of the tools that can be useful in the mix with the active scanner:

-Bypassing DNS based firewalls can sometimes be very simple.
+Bypassing DNS based firewall can sometimes be very simple.
 Often there are subdomains that are not protected by the firewall due to DNS misconfiguration which can lead to server IP exposure, which is not protected by firewall due to the nature of DNS based firewalls.

-By exploiting known browser bugs we can craft a special payload that will bypass the firewall and work in the affected web browser – this is most suitable for client-side attacks such as cross-site scripting.
+By exploiting known browser bugs we can craft a special payload that will bypass the WAF and work in the affected web browser – this is most suitable for client-side attacks such as cross-site scripting.
 An example of this would be bypassing Internet Explorer and Edge with double encoding.